 5. Little Pickle Crafting

 Little Pickle Crafting is owned by a lesbian couple who started creating their own baby record books after being gifted ones that didn’t work for their family.
 Emma (mom) and Nat (omie) have created books that work for different types of families and allow them to use the terms that they are comfortable with.
-They sell books for couples, single parents and single/dual adoptive parents.
-A new ‘growing up book’ will be coming to their range very soon.
+They sell books for couples, single parents and single/dual adoptive parents, as well as a ‘growing up book’ for older children.

 6. Bushel and a Peck